sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 7/20/2019 09:23:11.886,  Info,       Device version is 3.1.8.1835
 ```

-but, i don't recommand to do it, high risk!!!!!!!!!!!!!! high risk, and high risk.
+However, Don't recommand to downgrade it, high risk!!!!!!!!!!!!!! high risk, and high risk.

 For windows: